-- Ensure that all clinical audits include at least two cycles.
-The practice should aim to demonstrate an on-going audit programme where they have made continuous improvements to patient care in a range of clinical areas as a result of clinical audit. - Continue the work already in progress to review and improve health and safety arrangements, policies and procedures within the practice.
+• Ensure that all clinical audits include at least two cycles.
+The practice should aim to demonstrate an on-going audit programme where they have made continuous improvements to patient care in a range of clinical areas as a result of clinical audit.

-Dr Funmilayo Nixon

-Detailed findings
+Dr Ne Win Detailed findings